-This is the first article in an occasional series about the value of slow marketing in our fast-paced, always-on, agile, want-it-yesterday, mile-a-minute world.
+This is the first article in an occasional series about the value of sometimes going As Slow As Possible in our fast-paced, always-on, agile, want-it-yesterday, mile-a-minute world.
 Yet, there is a critical need to slow down.
 Why?
 Because doing so allows you to achieve real results—faster.

 Marketing is impatient.